Juggern4ut/cyberSecurityProjectMeier/README.md

 ### How to fix it

 By saitizing the Input, we can ensure that SQL-Injections can be prevented.
 To further harden our application we can also use `execute` instead of `executescript` since it allows only a single query to run.
+An even better solution would be to use models.
+This solution is shown by the commented out code below the flaw.

 ## FLAW 2: